Serabass/pageparser/README.md

 ```

 # Cheerio Docs
+Pageparser using `cheerio`.
-You can get additional info about `cheerio` here: https://github.com/cheeriojs/cheerio
+You can get additional info about it [here](https://github.com/cheeriojs/cheerio)

 # Writing custom processors